thexande/pokedex/README.md

 1. Fork and clone this repo.
 2. npm install
 3. If you are using knex, install knex and pg
-4. You'll need to create a database called pokemon
+4. You'll need to create a database called pokemon-node
 5. Write a migration for the pokemon database that creates two tables: pokemon and trainers.
 Use the following information to build your migration :